-Guehria also describes a way of calculating gas condensate well productivity, by using an iterative scheme to estimate the flowing OGR and generate time-dependent inflow-performance relationships.
+Guehria12 also describes a way of calculating gas condensate well productivity, and estimates the flowing OGR by considering the flow within Region 1.
 The method in this work differs by calculating the volume of Region 1, which is the most significant parameter in determining the change in flowing OGR between the deep reservoir and near-well region.